Darylxyx/generator-yx-react/README.md

 ```

 Now edit 'index.js'.
-your changes will appear without refresh browser.
+Your changes will appear without refresh the browser.